shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 #### Exercise: The Twin Bodies Technique

+#### Two Bodies or One?
+- "As Tholey points out, the 'experience of a second body is an unnecessary assumption based on a naive epistemology.'"
+- "In fact, a person experiences only one body, and this isn’t the physical body, but the body image – the brain’s representation of the physical body.
+The body image is what we experience anytime we feel embodied, whether in our physical, dream, or astral out-of- bodies."

+#### Exercise: The One Body Technique

+#### One Body or None?
+- "Now, let’s take a radical look at the brain’s body model.
+If it isn’t representing the position, activity, or condition of the physical body, why should it need to maintain a model of the appearance, functionality, topology, or form of the physical body?
+As Tholey puts it, 'The experiencing of one’s own body in a dream is merely a phenomenon transferred from the waking state and is essentially expendable.'"

+#### Exercise: The No Body Technique

 ### 5. The Building of Dreams
 ### 6. Principles and Practice of Lucid Dreaming